 Day 434 Background progress

 One question that I hear often is about background.
 What direction do you hook?
 To answer this question fully I would have to write a full article.
 But to show you my favorite way to hook a background is easy.
 The first picture below shows the first step I take.
-I am using my Antique Background.
+I am using my favorite dark brown background.

 I am hooking an area that is about 2″ wide.
 I cannot hook the usual puzzle pieces that I teach in my classes because the area is too small.
 I do not hook to the end of each strip.
 I start and start whenever it feels right.
 I hook a little bit in one area and then go somewhere else to use up the rest of the strip.
 I find that hooking long strips will often give the background a streaky look.
 I like the background better when it looks more like bubbles.

 Now I continue by hooking next to these initial rows, but I often break away to split up the space.